September 8th, 2020

 We are also only meeting with vendors and clients BY APPOINTMENT ONLY.
 Please email email@example.com if you have any questions or need to meet with us.

-We are planning our summer programs and performances to begin on Monday, July 13, to allow for plenty of set up time for our new safety protocols.
+We are planning our fall programs and performances to begin on September 14, to allow for plenty of set up time for our new safety protocols.
+Fall classes are open for registration.

 We will be curtailing the number of weeks of programs offered, as well the number of students to be included AND the prices of our programs to suit the moment we find ourselves in.
-We plan to offer Children’s Theater, Youth Theater, Teen Theater, mini Chamber Music concerts, an outdoor Shakespeare on the lawn, and classes in dance, tai ji, etc. Performances will be for outdoor and/or smaller audiences and all activities will include the implementation of our new safety protocols.
-Here’s a quick snapshot of our summer calendar.
+We plan to offer classes in dance, fitness, taekwondo, visual arts and more.
+Performances will be for smaller audiences and all activities will include the implementation of our new safety protocols.
 Click here to learn more and register.

 New Safety Protocols

-We are implementing new safety protocols in all of our programs.
+We have implemented new safety protocols in all of our programs.
 You can read these detailed protocols by clicking here.

 Hubbard Hall Featured in the Times Union

-On May 19, the Albany Times Union featured Hubbard Hall and our important role in this moment.
+In May of this year, the Albany Times Union featured Hubbard Hall and our important role in this moment.
 Click here to read Amy Biancolli’s great article about the enduring nature of art, community, and Hubbard Hall here in Cambridge.

 Serving You and Staying Relevant

-While we have not been able to re-open our campus yet, we’ve been working hard to keep you engaged through the following activities:
+While we have not been able to re-open to our usual capacity, we’ve been working hard to keep you engaged through the following activities:

 - The launch of The Hub, Hubbard Hall’s online activity program, which you can check out by clicking here or going to thedavidsnider.com